Confusing Multiple Negatives

 - Bavarian, a Southern German dialect group, has this too.
 An example would be "Koana hot niamois ned koa Göid ned g'habt" which is "Nobody has never not no money not had".

 - African-American Vernacular English, as well as several Southern dialects, have similar rules as above concerning double negatives, wherein "He ain't never been nowhere but here" is grammatically correct, with each additional negative either describing tense and aspect or simply intensifying the magnitude of the statement.
+That's why characters being interrogated may respond with statements like "I didn't see nothing," meaning they are denying having seen anything.
+Most Americans are familiar enough with this construction to let such things slide, unless they are specifically mocking the speaker's education level.

 - Italian can have double negatives work as simple negatives as well.
 Sometimes you can avoid them ("Non c'č nessun problema/Non c'č alcun problema" both mean "There's no problem", but while "nessuno" implicates a negation and works just like "no one", "alcuno" doesn't and is similar to "anyone"); sometimes you can't ("Non vedo nessuno" would translate in "I don't see no one", while it actually means "I don't see anyone").
 It's quite strange if one thinks that Italian is the direct descendant of Latin, and that Latin counts double negatives as positives: the Latin phrase "sine ulla spe" ("senza alcuna speranza" = "without hope") cannot be written as "sine nulla spe" ("without no hope") because it would radically change its meaning.
 Italian's use of negatives comes from Vulgar Latin, spoken by peasants ad illiterate people who probably wouldn't bother using the correct rules of the original language.
 Vulgar Latin became soon an almost independent language much more used than Classical Latin, and so its use of the negative form passed on to modern neo-Latin languages such as Spanish, French ad Italian itself.